Your safety is our goal.

 - Hands-on exhibition components and other “high touch” experiences will remain closed, including theatre experiences in the Wiess Energy Hall, docent touch carts and more.

 - Interactive touchscreens and exhibit components will be turned off or made inaccessible.

 - Our satellite location the George Observatory in Fort Bend will remain closed at this time.
 Opening dates to be determined at a later date.

 - We are canceling in-person lectures and all other public programs.

 - We will be instituting curbside pick-up from the Museum Store.

 - All staff members have gone through required training sessions to understand and implement these modified procedures and sanitation practices to ensure the health of both staff members and visitors.

-- We will provide face masks and gloves for all staff who engage with the public; spacing workstations to allow for social distancing and allowing support staff to continue working from home.
+- We will provide face masks for all staff who engage with the public; spacing workstations to allow for social distancing and allowing support staff to continue working from home.

 - The temperature of all employees will be measured before entering the museum; any employees exhibiting a temperature over 100 will be sent home.
 Upon entering the building, employees must wash or sanitize their hands.